Governance Audit

 1. Project Steering Committee

-Rationale for Inclusion: Provides strategic oversight and ensures alignment with organizational goals, given the project's high strategic importance and potential impact on national digital infrastructure.
+Rationale for Inclusion: Provides high-level strategic direction and oversight, given the project's complexity, budget, and strategic importance to Denmark's digital sovereignty.

 Responsibilities: